 CSPG 24 - Appropriate Certification in Charter Schools in Pennsylvania

-- Appropriate certification required to qualify an individual for assignment is determined through a position description and course content that lists specific duties to be performed/fulfilled.
-(See CSPG 1)
+Appropriate certification required to qualify an individual for assignment is determined through a position description and course content that lists specific duties to be performed/fulfilled.
+(Refer to CSPG 1.)

-- Charter school principals must be properly certified as required by 24 P.S. §11-1109 and meet Act 45 continuing education requirements.
+Charter school principals must be properly certified as required by the Public School Code and meet Act 45 continuing education requirements.

-- A PIL induction program is required for conversion to an Administrative II certificate for any Administrative I certificate issued on or after January 1, 2008 or for those who received an Administrative certificate prior to January 1, 2008 and whose initial public or charter school service in the position of principal, vice or assistant principal occurred on or after January 1, 2008.
+- A PA Inspired Leadership (PIL) induction program is required for conversion to an Administrative II certificate for any Administrative I certificate issued on or after January 1, 2008, or for those who received an Administrative certificate prior to January 1, 2008, and whose initial public or charter school service in the position of principal, vice principal, or assistant principal occurred on or after January 1, 2008.

-- Administrators that began public or charter school service in a principal, vice, or assistant principal position prior to January 1, 2008, are not required to complete the PIL induction program.
+Administrators that began public or charter school service in a principal, vice principal, or assistant principal position prior to January 1, 2008, are not required to complete the PIL induction program.

-- If a charter/cyber school does not employ any individual in a position titled principal, but employs an individual in a locally titled position (i.e. school director) who performs all of the duties of a principal, the charter/cyber school must utilize an Administrative certified educator and identify the individual as Principal in PIMS/PERMS.
-Regardless of the local title given the position, if an individual serves in the position of Principal in a charter school, he/she must comply with all related Act 45 and PIL requirements.
-Local Education Agencies (LEAs) may not create and utilize local titles to avoid the mandates of Act 45 and specifically 24 P.S. §11-1109.
+If a charter school does not employ any individual in a position titled principal, but employs an individual in a locally titled position (i.e., school director) and that individual performs all of the duties of a principal, the charter school must utilize an Administrative certified educator and identify the individual as Principal in Pennsylvania Information Management System (PIMS)/Professional Educator Records Management System (PERMS).
+Regardless of the local title given to the position, if an individual serves in the position of Principal in a charter school, the individual must comply with all related Act 45 and PIL requirements.
+Local education agencies (LEAs) may not create and utilize local titles to avoid state requirements.

 - For further clarification of the PIL requirements, refer to: